cs4alhaider/supabase-authentica-sms-hook/README.md

 | `+966`                    | Saudi numbers (+966) use SMS, all others use WhatsApp |
 | `+966,+971,+973`          | Saudi/UAE/Bahrain use SMS, all others use WhatsApp    |

+> [!NOTE]
-> **Note:** Authentica.sa supports an automatic fallback strategy - if a number doesn't have WhatsApp, it will automatically send via SMS instead.
+> Authentica.sa supports an automatic fallback strategy - if a number doesn't have WhatsApp, it will automatically send via SMS instead.
 This feature needs to be enabled from your [Authentica.sa dashboard](https://authentica.sa).

 **Examples:**